 Disorder Impacting Panthers and Bobcats

 The FWC is investigating a disorder detected in some Florida panthers and bobcats.
 Affected animals exhibit varying degrees of rear leg weaknesses that lead to difficulty in walking.
-To date, the FWC has confirmed neurological damage in one panther and one bobcat through necropsy.
-Necropsy results of a second panther are pending.
-Additionally, trail camera footage has captured nine panthers (mostly kittens) and four adult bobcats displaying signs that may be consistent with this condition.
-The FWC takes this situation seriously and is increasing monitoring efforts to locate affected animals.
+The FWC takes this situation seriously and is increasing monitoring efforts to locate affected animals via the deployment of video trail camera in areas where the condition has been most frequently documented.
+The FWC has termed this condition feline leukomyelopathy or FLM.